vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 For financially secure individuals at the top end of the wealth distribution, it is easier to buy into the allure of substitution as a way forward.
 Many have achieved wealth from humble beginnings, and have therefore lived a life of continual upgrades in terms of housing, transportation, clothing, food, travel, etc. Even those who have been surrounded by wealth their whole lives have been in a position to afford new upgrades as they become available.
 Yet, it is not always possible to export the capabilities of those at the top to a significant sector of the population.
 Not everything can scale.
 Box 2.2: The Fate of the Concorde
 The fate of the Concorde which offered supersonic transatlantic passenger service between 1976-2003-may offer a useful lesson here: just because it is possible to construct a supersonic passenger airplane does not mean that enough people can afford it to result in an economically viable reduction in trans-oceanic travel time for all.
 Consumers no longer have the option for supersonic flight, even though 50 years ago it was assumed that this was the future.
 Sometimes we go backwards, when our dreams don't line up to practical reality.
-More generally, sometimes the best possible solution and "peak" technol- ogy arrives at some early point in history.
+More generally, sometimes the best possible solution and "peak" technology arrives at some early point in history.
 As much as we mess around with elements on the Periodic Table, we are never going to beat H2O
 12: ... magician reference
 We will return to this theme in the context of fossil fuels, which might be termed the mother of all rabbits, in this context.
 Having pulled such a stupendous rabbit out of the hat once, many assume we're set from now on.
 In this case, equating one to infinity is even more dubious.
-An electric car having hundreds of kilome- ters of range seems like an obvious path forward beyond fossil fuels.
+An electric car having hundreds of kilometers of range seems like an obvious path forward beyond fossil fuels.
 But at a price tag above $40,000, it does not look like much of a solution to most people, and we can't be sure prices will fall steeply.
 Section D.3 covers electrified transportation in more detail.

 2 Economic Growth Limits
 23